nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 **Note**:

 * For management cluster you have to name the repository as `mgmt`.
-* In the `repository` package by default Gitea address is `172.18.0.200:3000` in `repository/set-values.yaml` change this to your Gitea address
+* In the `repository` package the default Gitea address is `172.18.0.200:3000`.
+In `repository/set-values.yaml` change this to your Gitea address.
-* `repository/token-configsync.yaml` and `repository/token-porch.yaml` are responsible for creating secrets with the help of Nephio token controller for accessing git instance for root-sync.
-You would need the name of config-sync token to provide it to root-sync.
+* `repository/token-configsync.yaml` and `repository/token-porch.yaml` are
+responsible for creating secrets with the help of the Nephio token controller for accessing the git instance for root-sync.
+You would need the name of the config-sync token to provide it to root-sync.

 ### Install Root-sync